 What is Septoplasty?

 Septoplasty is a surgical procedure to correct deviations of the septum by removing or reshaping deviated portions of the nasal bone and cartilage.
-Unlike rhinoplasty, a cosmetic surgery performed to enhance the esthetic appearance of the nose, the goal of septoplasty is to improve functionality by eliminating nasal blockage.
+Unlike rhinoplasty, which focuses on enhancing the appearance of the nose, the goal of septoplasty is to improve functionality by eliminating nasal blockage.

 Surgeons often perform septoplasty together with rhinoplasty (called septorhinoplasty) to ensure the perfect function of the nose.

 How To Find The Best Septoplasty Surgeon

 Nose surgeries are considered to be one of the most complicated procedures in plastic and facial surgery therefore should be conducted by the best plastic or ENT nose surgeon you can find.

 Septoplasty, together with rhinoplasty, is a complex nose surgery that requires an experienced surgeon in order to produce the best results and reduce the possibility of a revision.

 Your surgeon’s experience, education, and technique should be the deciding factors when choosing the right option.